marcelomogrovejo/todo-repo-pkg/README.md

 ```
 App version: 1.02
 iOS version: 16.1
-Description: When I tap on the "Cancel" button, the add task screen doen's close.
+Description: When the api receives a complete task request this is not performing any action and the task keeps active.
-Steps to reproduce: On the add new task screen, by tapping the "Cancel" button on the top left of the screen, the screen doesn't close and navigate back to the list screen.
+Steps to reproduce: On the task list, tap the radio button on the right of the task information, the radio button is filled but the task is still active.
 ```

 * Submitting pull requests: <br>